-Marisa (rhymes with Lisa) writes fiction and nonfiction from her home in the middle of nowhere, New York with her loving husband and the cutest Doxie mixes ever, Terry and Lucy.
-(But she does her best writing on ferry boats and train rides.)
+Hi there!
+I’m Marisa (rhymes with Lisa).
+I write fiction and nonfiction from my home in the middle of nowhere, New York with my loving husband and the cutest Doxie mixes ever, Terry and Lucy.
+(But I do my best writing on ferry boats and train rides.)

-A former middle school teacher, Marisa now works as a peer recovery specialist at a local not-for-profit where she supports individuals improving their mental health and wellness.
-Her passion for mental health advocacy and past experiences with discrimination inspire her to speak openly about her disabilities.
+A former middle school teacher, I now work as a peer recovery specialist at a local nonprofit where I support individuals improving their mental health and wellness.
+My passion for mental health advocacy and past experiences with discrimination inspire me to speak openly about my disabilities.

-Marisa’s idea of fun includes playing board games, kayaking, reading, dancing awkwardly and singing badly to loud music, or painting her next masterpiece.
-She values travel as a form of education and loves learning languages, exploring new places, and meeting people.
+My idea of fun includes playing board games, kayaking, reading, dancing awkwardly and singing badly to loud music, or painting my next masterpiece.
+I value travel as a form of education and love learning languages, exploring new places, and meeting people.

-Marisa graduated with a bachelor’s in Spanish language and literature from Haverford College and a master’s in Teaching English to Speakers of Other Languages from Teachers College, Columbia University.
-She has taken writing courses from Catapult and elsewhere.
+I graduated with a bachelor’s in Spanish language and literature from Haverford College and a master’s in Teaching English to Speakers of Other Languages from Teachers College, Columbia University.
+I’ve taken writing courses from Catapult and elsewhere.

-If you’d like to request Marisa as a speaker, you can do so through The Stability Network, where she presents about her own mental health struggles to empower others and inspire hope.
-She also volunteers with NAMI, the largest mental health organization in the U.S. and consults for the Mount Sinai Suicide Research and Prevention Lab.
+If you’d like to request me as a speaker, you can do so through The Stability Network, where I present about my own mental health struggles to empower others and inspire hope.
+I also volunteer with NAMI, the largest mental health organization in the U.S. and consult for the Mount Sinai Suicide Research and Prevention Lab.